If you are looking for a complete beginner corner-to-corner stitch guide, then you’ve come to the right place.

 Step 6: Repeat step 2 when starting a new increase row, followed by steps 3 and 4 across the row to the end.

-Decreasing a Corner to Corner Project
+Decreasing a Corner-to-Corner (C2C) Crochet Project

 Step 1: When the pattern states to start a decrease (or decrease row) slip stitch across the three double crochet stitches that were just worked.
 This is usually the halfway point of the project.